quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company tracks customer satisfaction by using surveys that the company hosts on its website.
+The surveys sometimes reach thousands of

-A company tracks customer satisfaction by using surveys that the company hosts on its website.
-The surveys sometimes reach thousands of customers every hour.
+customers every hour.
 Survey results are currently sent in email messages to the company so company employees can manually review results and assess customer sentiment.